 Mornings are the absolute bane of my existence.

-From the moment I have to get my kids out of bed until I come back from dropping them off at school, my blood pressure runs at an unhealthy high.
+From the moment my kid's alarm clock goes off (and I still have to get them out of bed) until I come back from dropping them off at school, my blood pressure runs at an unhealthy high.
 I am stressed to the max.
 I am trying my hardest not to yell.
-I repeat myself a thousand times and my kids they move like molasses.
+I repeat myself a thousand times, and my kids?
+They move like molasses.

 Seriously, they are so sloooooowwww… no hurry to get anywhere.

 But if you think about it, they're on their way to school.
 Why should they be in a hurry to get anywhere fast?

 This year, I have vowed to have a better morning because I need to start the day on the right foot with my kids.
 So that the first thing they remember is hugs, and kisses, and encouragement to have a great day.
 The great day that they deserve to have.
 So this year I am vowing to make my morning routines, a routine that won't drive me crazy.

 I used to think that mornings just had to be hard.